Georgetown Waterfront GLOW

-Join Washington Walks for a walking tour that features not only five Georgetown GLOW outdoor artworks, but also historic sites that embody how a waterfront port town founded in the 18th century has continued to create and recreate itself into the twenty-first.
+Join Washington Walks for a walking tour that features not only Georgetown GLOW outdoor artworks, but also historic sites that embody how a waterfront port town founded in the 18th century has continued to create and recreate itself into the twenty-first.

 Much of Georgetown’s genteel charm is derived from the graceful Federal architecture found along its tree-lined streets.
 Yet it’s the remarkable citizenry of Washington’s oldest neighborhood that has truly defined its character.
 Architects, urban visionaries, and activists have made their imprint on Georgetown.
 No wonder the Georgetown Business Improvement District saw fit to invite internationally-recognized artists to create public light art installations throughout the historic district.